DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step3.md

 ### Log server traffic

-First, start logging traffic on the server.
 This slightly modified version of the `tcpdump` command writes results to a log file.
 Run it now so that you can grep for interesting log entries later.

 `tcpdump -an portrange 8300-8700 -A > /tmp/tcpdump.log`{{execute interrupt T1}}

-Next, generate some Consul traffic using the cli.
+Next, generate some Consul traffic using the CLI.
 This traffic will orginate from a client machine to the server, and will prove that RPC traffic is in cleartext.
-For this experiment, the script sets a Key-Value store entry.
+The script sets a Key-Value store entry.
 This simulates a user setting a value that may contain sensitive or secret information.
 This command will execute in a different terminal.

 `kubectl exec $(kubectl get pods -l component=client -o jsonpath='{.items[0].metadata.name}') -- consul kv put password=B@n@n@!!`{{execute T2}}